Evidlo/prelim/main.typ

           - "to limit binned radiance error to 1%, we choose XXX radial bins "
       - Spherical Harmonic Spline Model Parameter Selection
           - figures of direct fits for different L and control points
-              - note: this is just a guideline for determining minimum number of params to represent H distribution
+              - note: this is just a guideline for determining minimum number of parameters to represent H distribution
               - error incurred during retrieval depends on well-posedness of the problem, which depends on model dimensionality
       - Avoiding aliasing and other sampling errors is a serious problem
           - Potential issues with density grid, LOS grid, science pixel binning
           - Refer to @discretization_considerations
           - Motivate choice of discretization grid
-              - nyquist argument - 2x highest frequency of continuous model (gonz thesis pg 52)
+              - nyquist argument - 2x highest frequency of continuous model (Gonzalo thesis pg 52)
               - #link(label("stormbins"))[(table) storm time discretization]
               - #link(label("quietbins"))[(table) quiet time discretization]
   - Retrieval Performance